anarafaelaferro/css-grid-crossed-sections/README.md

-# Crossed Sections Layout - css-grid-post
+# CSS Grid - Crossed Sections Layout

 Go to the example [Profile Page](index.html) used on the blogpost.